divemarkus/dns/README.md

 - Give pi-hole container its own IP
 - Set your firewall as secondary recursive DNS (failback)
 - All clients should only have two DNS handouts: pi-hole & firewall
+- All IoT's have very strict DNS settings
+- Monitor pi-hole logs and make adjustments
+- Firewall DNS upstream can be OpenDNS

 ### About...
 [Check it out...](https://pi-hole.net/)